 So what if you’ve done that and are still thirsting for direction and the next step?
 Get back in there and keep searching.
 Several years ago, I felt was in the waiting room and spent a large amount of time exploring my own cave.
 What I found were multiple tunnels that were leading somewhere.
 One could be labeled poor employee experiences, another a loss of friends that I enjoyed working with, another the joy of seeing someone get a promotion among others.
 They all lead to a beautiful cavern that was called culture and people development.
 The piece was in me the whole time, I just had to put all the pieces together.
 Once I did I left the waiting room and was off on a new mission.

-Have no regrets about the time before the wait.
+Have no regrets about the time before the wait

 It would have been easy to look back at my time after the self-discovery of culture and people development and think that I had wasted a bunch of time beforehand.
 I certainly would have chosen a different degree in college and could have saved some people on their career path along the way.
 Don’t fall into this trap.
-Everything that you have done before today has lead to this moment.
+Everything that you have done before today has to lead to this moment.
 It’s all valuable in some way.
 Had I gotten a different degree, I wouldn’t have had the honor to serve all the leaders that I do.
 Even the hurtful things and regrets in our past have something to teach us.
 Don’t be ashamed of your story or what you missed.
 Use it to write that next great chapter in your life.

 It could be a hint that something great is coming

 Speaking of the next great thing, I have found that the waiting room is often a signal that something great is about to happen.
 Both of our children came out of times of being in the waiting room.
-My success as both an obstacle course racer and runner came from times in the waiting room.
+My success as both an obstacle course racer and a runner came from times in the waiting room.
 I would never have thought that would have been me before entering those times.
 Hold true to these times of waiting.
 We don’t know the length of the wait but it can be time well spent.

 Make a better tomorrow.